Learning with Us

 Featured Research Publications

 Research Shorts are a cross between conventional intelligence products and the shorter academic papers published by universities and think tanks.
 Research Notes fuse current events with a research insight.
 Though most of our Research Shorts and Research Notes appear within government channels, those below have cleared for public release.
-Articles are presented in PDF Format.
+Articles are presented in Adobe PDF format.

 I want to ensure that NIU operates as the academic hub for the Intelligence Community (IC) and broader Federal Government, preparing intelligence and national security professionals to be tomorrow’s strategic leaders.